Kami32l/IRT-Prime/README.md

 # Functions
-- It can go forward and backward, direction controlled by the joystick in the app.
+- It can go forward and in reverse, direction controlled by the joystick in the app.
 - Rotates almost in place to the left and to the right.
 - It has adjustable speed.
 - You can turn off the power to the motors, and thus stop the robot from the app.